mobxjs/mobx/docs/refguide/observable.md

 The basics of making objects observable is specifying an annotation per property using `makeObservable`.
 The most important annotations are:

--   `observable` defines a trackable field that stores state.
+-   `observable` defines a trackable field that stores the state.
--   `action` marks a method as action that will modify state.
+-   `action` marks a method as action that will modify the state.
 -   `computed` marks a getter that will derive new facts from the state and cache its output.

 Collections such as arrays, Maps and Sets are made observable automatically.